 The Developer Owner or Representative shall engage in conversations with the Chapel Hill-Carrboro City School Board regarding appropriate contribution of land and/or financial support for educational purpose.

 The Developer Owner or Representative shall include an update on these conversations and any decisions in the first Annual Report (see OBEY CREEK: reference Annual Report.]

+The Developer Owner or Representative shall be responsible for providing information about student generation rates in their annual reporting to the Town.

+If student generation rates exceed [to be determined], the Developer Owner should be responsible for paying a student impact fee of [to be determined] to the County.

 5.8 Open Space and Parks. – Updated information (this section focuses on the developed portion of the Property) – (March 20, 2015)